Photometric classification and redshift estimation of LSST Supernovae: Fitting cosmology

 \subsection{Ellipse cut and other quality cuts}

 We utilize an ellipse cut (Fig. \ref{fig:ellipse_cut}) to exclude the SNe with extreme values in the $x_1$-$c$ plane.
 We adopt a similar cut as in \cite{bazin2011} and \cite{campbell2013}.
-The ellipse we draw has semi-axes $a_\mathrm{x_1}=3$, and $a_\mathrm{c}=0.25$, centered at $(x_1,c)=(-0.2,0)$.
-Note that this cut excludes a higher fraction of non-Ia's than Ia's in our sample, and thus imporves the purity of the final sample (99.7\%).
+The ellipse we draw has semi-axes $a_\mathrm{x_1}=3$, and $a_\mathrm{c}=0.25$, centred at $(x_1,c)=(-0.2,0)$.
+Note that this cut excludes a higher fraction of non-Ia's than Ia's in our sample, and thus improves the purity of the final sample (99.7\%).

 We also require the photo-z to be greater than 0.2, since the low-z SNe are already excluded in the general-function-fit step before classification; we require the photo-z error to be less than 0.1.